iamEvanYT/PythonPublisher/README.md

 PythonPublisher is a Python script for automating the process of publishing Roblox places.
 It allows you to schedule the publish at a specific time, replace servers, and optionally restart servers if you provide a Roblox cookie.
 The script also provides flexibility by allowing configuration through environment variables or direct input.

+Version 2 introduced a web panel to help schedule updates!

+## Downloading the script
+1. Download the whole repository as a `.zip` file
+2. Uncompress it
+3. Download python if you haven't

+## Dependencies

+Install all the dependencies using `pip install -r requirements.txt`

 ## Configuration

-The following parameters are used for configuring the script:
+The following parameters are able to configure in the script:

+- `adminPassword`: Password for logging into web admin panel.

+The following parameters are able to configure in `.env` file:

-- `useSys`: If disabled, it will ignore values given from command line.
+- `adminPassword`: If specified, it will override the value configured inside the script.

-- `useEnv`: If enabled, use values from `.env` file instead of the values below.
-This offers better security.
-If `universeId` is defined in `.env`, the value in the script will be ignored and `.env` will be used.

-- `timeToRun`: This is the time that this script will update your place.
-Get a timestamp [here](https://www.epochconverter.com/).

-- `universeId`: The identifier of the experience in which you want to publish your place to.
-You can copy your experience's Universe ID on Creator Dashboard.

-- `placeId`: The identifier of the place you want to publish.
-You can copy your place's Place ID on Creator Dashboard.

-- `versionType`: The version type of the place you want to publish.
-You can choose between "Published" and "Saved".

-- `openCloudApiKey`: Your Roblox Open Cloud API key, used for saving/publishing the place file.
+- `openCloudApiKey`: Your Roblox Open Cloud API key, used for saving/publishing the place file & firing events through MessagingService.
 Generate one [here](https://create.roblox.com/dashboard/credentials).

 - `robloxCookie`: Your Roblox Cookie, used for restarting servers.
-Leave blank to disable; servers will only be restarted if the new version is Published.

-- `placeFilePath`: The path of the Roblox place file (RBXL Format) you want to publish.

-- `shouldReplaceServers`: Whether or not you want to replace servers instead of restarting them.
-This feature is experimental and may be buggy, so it is not recommended.
+Leave blank to specify inside web panel.

+- `PORT`: Specify a port.
+The default port is 3000.

 ## Running the Script

-The script runs in an infinite loop (with `time.sleep` to pause execution) until the specified time to run is reached (`timeToRun`), at which point it calls the internal function `RunFunction()`. `RunFunction()` handles the process of publishing the place and optionally restarting servers.

-To run the script, simply run `python .` in your terminal after cloning the Github Project.

-Usage: `python . [timeToRun] [universeId] [placeId] [placeFilePath] [versionType] [openCloudApiKey] [robloxCookie] [shouldReplaceServers] [successfulPublishEventName]`
+Command line Usage: `python .`<br>
+Windows: Go inside the unzipped folder, and open `__main__.py`

+Go to http://localhost:3000 or `localhost:<PORT>` if you have changed it in .env
+<br>Login using Username `admin` and your set password.<br>
+Default Password is `password`.

+The panel will be online until either `Ctrl+C` is used in Command Prompt or the file is closed in Windows.

 ## Contributions